hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 <h4>The Carpentries in the Literature</h4>

 Software Carpentry and Data Carpentry have been featured in many publications, and some members of the Carpentries community have written materials about our workshops, our history, and our impact.
-See our <a href="{{site.url}}/citations/">citations page</a> for a list.
+See our <a href="{{site.url}}/citations/">citations</a> page for a list.
+Comprehensive reports about our impact can be found in our <a href="{{site.url}}/assessment/">assessment</a> section.

+Do you know about other works that should be listed here?
+If so, please email <a href="mailto:team@carpentries.org">team@carpentries.org</a> to let us know.